 Marija Krstić is a mother of two children, her younger boy has SMA type 2.
 Because of that, she got involved in the SMA Serbia organisation in 2018, with the objective to help and improve the national organisation.
 She is a medical doctor, an ENT specialist, working on her PhD.
 With her medical knowledge she became a coordinator for medical issues and clinical trials within the national organisation.
 Her goal is to provide connections, support and collaboration with national and international institutions in order to give comprehensive support and networking with parents, families and health care providers to try to make therapies and trials accessible to all SMA patients.
 Her future efforts will be focused on European trends related to the development of new drugs for the treatment of SMA, implementation of Standards of Care and sharing awareness of SMA in Serbia.

 Liz is the Supports Services Manager of SMA UK, an established charity that supports and empowers anyone affected by SMA.

 Denica Velkovska is a mother of two boys, the older with SMA type2 .
-She is a founder and an actual President of the association of persons with SMA in Macedonia “STOP SMA”.
-She acquired the advocacy experience in several other parent’s organizations, representing the group of patients with neuromuscular diseases.
+She is a founder and an actual President of the association of persons with SMA in the Republic of North Macedonia “STOP SMA”.
+She acquired the advocacy experience in several other parent’s organisations, representing the group of patients with neuromuscular diseases.

 Networking, share of knowledge, advocacy and parent’s support are in her focus.
-Still, the most important is the adequate treatment of SMA patients in Macedonia, and contributing in European tendency on medicine development and best possible treatment’s coverage of SMA patients.
+Still, the most important is the adequate treatment of SMA patients in the Republic of North Macedonia, and contributing in European tendency on medicine development and best possible treatment’s coverage of SMA patients.